wileyalt/kissanime_dl/README.md

 	Prevents kissanime_dl from autoupdating

 --delay=SEC
 	Adds a delay between get requests to the master page Value in seconds

+--legacy
+   	Runs the script in legacy mode (before update 1.9.0)

 --help: Prints help
 ```